 The hybrid cloud easily supports all the business-critical applications and easily adaptable to the new software that runs on it.
 With little modifications, the cloud is ready to handle the services.

-A private cloud can be used for storing sensitive data and confidential documents while using the resources of a public cloud to run business applications.
+Companies can utilize a private cloud to store sensitive data and confidential documents, while simultaneously employing the resources of a public cloud to operate business applications.

 Secure and Robust

 The data on the cloud stored in servers at large data centers.
 These data centers have various levels of security to protect sensitive data.
-In-house servers are prone to manipulation or nefarious attacks and sometimes even get compromised.
+Manipulation or nefarious attacks can target in-house servers, and they can sometimes become compromised.
 Data centers provide far better protection to the private and public cloud.

-Businesses can store their sensitive data and confidential documents in private cloud which is secured and monitored in close watch.
-The routine forms and materials can be stored in the public cloud and protected by third-party.
+Businesses have the option to store their sensitive data and confidential documents in a secure and closely monitored private cloud.
+Third-party providers can store routine forms and materials in the public cloud while ensuring their protection.

 Hybrid clouds are far better at efficiency and improved upon usability factor.
 According to Gartner research, by 2020, a formal “no-cloud” policy will be as rare as “no-internet” policy today.
-It doesn’t mean every business process will be computed on the cloud.
-However, significant business services will be hosted on the cloud.
+Not every business process will be computed on the cloud.
+However, the cloud will host significant business services.
 That’s one of the reasons why the hybrid cloud will be more common.
 Migrating businesses processes to cloud proven as the best partner for computing infrastructure.